-The following guidelines have been drawn up by the Chair of the Part III Committee in consultation with the Chair of Examiners.
+For the standard, in-person Part III examination, the following guidelines have been drawn up by the Chair of the Part III Committee in consultation with the Chair of Examiners.
 If you need clarification or have questions you are strongly recommended to consult your College Director of Studies, your Departmental contact or the Chair of the Part III Committee directly.